MicrosoftDocs/PowerShell-Docs-PSGet/powershell-gallery/powershellget-3.x/Microsoft.PowerShell.PSResourceGet/Update-PSModuleManifest.md

 ### -PowerShellVersion

-Specifies the minimum version of PowerShell that will work with this module.
-For example, you can specify 3.0, 4.0, or 5.0 as the value of this parameter.
+Specifies the minimum version of PowerShell that works with this module.
+For example, you can specify versions such as `5.1` or `7.2`.

 ```yaml
 Type: System.Version